• Skip to primary navigation

 PUBLIC MEETINGS

 Public hearings and discussion items at City Council meetings proceed generally in the following order: A) City staff presents a report of the item under consideration.
 B) City Council Members have an opportunity to ask questions of staff for clarification or to gather additional information.
-C) Public testimony is taken from affected parties or members of the public who wish to be heard.
-D) At the close of public testimony, the Mayor allows staff to respond to any public testimony which staff wishes to supplement or to provide clarification.
+C) Public testimony is taken from affected parties and members of the public who wish to be heard.
+D) At the close of public testimony, the Mayor allows staff to respond to any public testimony in order to answer questions or to provide clarification.
 E) The Mayor asks other City Council Members to speak first, and then summarizes or provides the final comments before asking for a motion or direction to staff on the item.
 F) The order of City Council comments is at the discretion of the Mayor.

 TYPES OF COUNCIL MEETINGS